LitheumOrg/LitheumMobileWallet/INSTALLATION.md

 # Installation Detail
-1. All of us is using Linux, therefore I will point directly to [this instakllation link](https://docs.flutter.dev/get-started/install/linux).
+1. All of us is using Linux, therefore I will point directly to [this installation link](https://docs.flutter.dev/get-started/install/linux).
-In the official docs, there are 2 choices, but i chose to install manually.
+In the official docs, there are 2 choices, but i recommended [installing manually](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually) (`snapd` option is not recommended for Arch Linux, it's not stable yet).

     After installed successfully, you will need to add `flutter` to your `PATH` and activate it to use `flutter` & `dart` commands.

 2. Run `flutter doctor` (a **super useful** command!!
 DONT MISS IT!)
 ```